 - High costs associated with recruiting, hiring and training of new staff

-Combining the root cause and the result of turnover starts to generate innovative ideas for curbing turnover as a contact center operator.
+Combining the root cause with the result of turnover helps to generate innovative ideas for curbing turnover as a contact center employer.

 Break up the monotony of the job

-To work with employees who feel their job is non-challenging or repetitive, blend tasks so your agents aren’t only operating via telephone:
+To boost engagement in employees who feel their job is non-challenging or repetitive, blend tasks so your agents aren’t only operating via telephone: